A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Results

-Additional insight can be gleaned from considering the distribution of color gradients on the stellar mass-size and stellar mass-color diagrams, which are shown on the top and bottom rows of Figure~\ref{fig:msmc}, respectively.
+Additional insight can be gleaned from considering the distribution of color gradients on the diagrams of stellar mass versus size and stellar mass versus specific SFR (sSFR), which are shown on the top and bottom rows of Figure~\ref{fig:msmc}.
 Here, it can be seen that at {\it fixed}\ stellar mass the color gradient depends on galaxy size: as the effective radius increases, the color gradient systematically shifts from positive to negative.
-These trends are most clearly seen when the color gradient is estimated using $\mathcal{R}$ or $\nabla_{\rm F150W-F444W}$, but it is also apparent when $\mathcal{N}$ is used.
-Similarly, at a given stellar mass the color gradients vary systematically with $U-J$ color: bluer galaxies have blue centers and redder exteriors.
+These trends are most clearly seen when the color gradient is estimated using $\mathcal{N}$ or $\nabla$, but it is also apparent when $\mathcal{R}$ is used.
+Similarly, at a given stellar mass the color gradients vary systematically with sSFR: galaxies with more active star formation have blue centers and redder exteriors.

 Lastly, we examine whether any connection can be found between color gradient and galaxy morphology.
 Using the S{\'e}rsic index in the rest-frame optical ($n^{\rm opt}$) as a crude guide to morphology, we find no statistically meaningful relation between $n^{\rm opt}$ and any of the three measures of color gradient (Table~\ref{tab:fitresult}).
-We do see a very tentative link between color gradient and galaxy axial ratio ($q$).
-The mild correlation between $q$ and $\mathcal{N}$ or $\nabla_{\rm F150W-F444W}$ hints at the possibility that positive color gradients are more likely to be found in disk-like or prolate systems \citep{TomassettiProlate2016MNRAS}.
+We do see a very tentative link between color gradient and galaxy axial ratio ($q$), but the statistics fail to prove its robustness.

 In summary, both positive and negative color gradients exist in $z > 4$ galaxies, but the relative proportion of positive gradients becomes much more prevalent than at low redshifts.
 Notably, the sign of the color gradient depends systematically on galaxy properties.
 Whereas galaxies with negative color gradients are generally larger, more massive, and redder, positive color gradients preferentially occur in smaller, low-mass, bluer, possibly more disk-dominated or prolate systems.
 For any given stellar mass, more compact galaxies are more likely to have a positive color gradient.